tkobayas/langchain4j-drools-experiment/simple-tool/README.md

 ## simple-tool

-Demonstrates AI Service with Drools Tool
+Demonstrates AI Service which calls Drools Tool (no agent)

 We don't need Extractor here because the tool invocation properly structures the argument `LoanApplication`.